MarkA-11/LapLogger/README.md

 ## Usage
 Run main.py and the tool will open in a python console window.
 On completion of each lap the lap time and fuel used will be printed to the console.
-On exiting the car a summary of lap times and fuel use will be added.
+On exiting the car a summary of lap times and fuel use will be printed.
 Getting back into the car will start a new lap logging session in the same window.

 The tool can also be run with an ibt telemetry file by specifying a file